Look below for commonly asked questions. If you don't find what you’re looking for here, please contact us!

 What dive computers do you support on the Mac?

 - We support downloading from many vendors including Atomic Aquatics, Cressi, Divesoft, Heinrichs Weikamp, Liquivision, Mares, Pelagic Pressure Systems (Aeris / Aqualung / Genesis / Oceanic / Sherwood / Tusa), Shearwater Research, Suunto, and ScubaPro/UWatec.
 Some models use a USB cable, and some use "Classic Bluetooth" and some use "Bluetooth Low Energy (BLE)".
-Please see our Download page to see if your specific model is supported and what additional equipment is needed if any.
+Please see our Download page to see how your specific model is supported and what additional equipment is needed if any.

 What if you don't support my dive computer?